Ready Player One (film): Cast

-Letitia Wright, Mckenna Grace, and Lulu Wilson make appearances in the film, with Wright as a rebel who can be seen at Samantha's safe house, and Grace and Wilson as students using the OASIS.
+Lulu Wilson, Letitia Wright, Mckenna Grace, and Jane Douglas of YouTube group OutsideXbox make cameo appearances in the film, with Wright as a rebel who can be seen at Samantha's safe house, Grace and Wilson as students using the OASIS when Halliday's pre-recorded will was shown, and Douglas as a Sixer.

 Production

 Development and casting

 Warner Bros. bought the film rights for producers Dan Farah and Donald De Line in June 2010, one year before the book was published.
 Ernest Cline was set to write the script for the film, which De Line and Farah would produce.
 Eric Eason rewrote Cline's script, and Zak Penn was hired to rewrite the previous drafts by Cline and Eason (who became uncredited for the final draft), along with Village Roadshow Pictures coming aboard.
-Steven Spielberg signed on to direct and produce the film, which Kristie Macosko Krieger also produced, along with De Line and Farah.
+Warner Bros. attempted to convince Christopher Nolan to direct the film as his next project after Interstellar (2014), but he declined.
+Afterwards the studio made a shortlist of potential directors including Robert Zemeckis, Edgar Wright, Matthew Vaughn, and Peter Jackson.
+A directorial offer was also sent to Josh Trank, who turned it down twice.
+Steven Spielberg finally signed on to direct and produce the film, which Kristie Macosko Krieger also produced, along with De Line and Farah.
 Cline and Penn made several revisions while adapting the novel to film.
-Most of these changes were to eliminate scenes that would be uninteresting in a visual format, such as when Wade beats a high score in Pac-Man, or recites all the lines from the film WarGames.
+Most of these changes were to eliminate scenes that would be uninteresting in a visual format, such as when Wade beats a high score in Pac-Man, or recites all the lines from the film WarGames (1983).
 In 2016, American musician Moby said he had tried to make the book into a movie, but discovered that Spielberg had taken the role before him.

-Elle Fanning, Olivia Cooke, and Lola Kirke were the frontrunners for the role of Art3mis; with Cooke announced as having been cast in the role by September 2015.
+Elle Fanning, Olivia Cooke and Lola Kirke were the frontrunners for the role of Art3mis; with Cooke announced as having been cast in the role by September 2015.
 In January 2016, Ben Mendelsohn joined the cast.
 In February 2016, Tye Sheridan was confirmed to play Wade, after a lengthy casting search for the role.
+Barry Keoghan screen-tested for the part.
 Simon Pegg was added to the cast in March, with Mark Rylance joining in April.
 By June, T.J.
 Miller, Hannah John-Kamen, and Win Morisaki had also been cast in the film.
 In July, Philip Zhao joined the cast, with Lena Waithe, Ralph Ineson, Mckenna Grace, and Letitia Wright being revealed as appearing in the film over time prior to the film's release.

-In October 2019, Doctor Sleep director Mike Flanagan revealed that Jack Nicholson, who portrayed Jack Torrance in The Shining, was approached to appear in the film, but declined the offer due to his retirement.
+In October 2019, Doctor Sleep (2019) director Mike Flanagan revealed that Jack Nicholson, who portrayed Jack Torrance in The Shining (1980), was approached to appear in the film, but declined the offer due to his retirement.